raku-community-modules/Test-When/SPECIFICATION.md

 ## Environmental Variables

-The Perl 5's ecosystem is currently adhering to the [environmental variables agreed upon as the Lancaster Consensus](https://github.com/Perl-Toolchain-Gang/toolchain-site/blob/master/lancaster-consensus.md#environment-variables-for-testing-contexts).
+The Perl's ecosystem is currently adhering to the [environmental variables agreed upon as the Lancaster Consensus](https://github.com/Perl-Toolchain-Gang/toolchain-site/blob/master/lancaster-consensus.md#environment-variables-for-testing-contexts).
 This module is to implement those (thus bringing them into the Perl 6 world), as well as introduce a couple of extra ones.

-In the list below, `CPAN client` is to mean a module installation tool, such as [`panda`](https://github.com/tadzik/panda/).
+In the list below, `CPAN client` is to mean a module installation tool, such as [`zef`](https://github.com/ugexe/zef/).
 The environmental variables to be supported by the module are:

 * **Lancaster Consensus**